exercism/docs/building/configlet/lint.md

 - Users can only be listed in either the `"authors"` or `"contributors"` array (no overlap)
 - The `"files.solution"` key is required
 - The `"files.solution"` value must be a non-empty array
+- The `"files.solution"` values must not have duplicates
 - The `"files.test"` key is required
 - The `"files.test"` value must be a non-empty array
+- The `"files.test"` values must not have duplicates
 - The `"files.example"` key is required
 - The `"files.example"` value must be a non-empty array
+- The `"files.example"` values must not have duplicates
 - The files listed in the `"files.solution"` must exist
 - The files listed in the `"files.test"` must exist
 - The files listed in the `"files.example"` must exist